DarpanBeri/SIC-XE-Disassembler/README.md

 Panned development process and plans:

-    -We plan to use an agile style of coding.
+    - We plan to use an agile style of coding.

-    -We plan to use a Schedule
+    - We plan to use a Schedule

 ***Potential Meeting days***